znewman01/nix-doom-emacs/docs/faq.md

 ## What is `trivialBuild`?

-Though beyond the scope of this document, `trivialBuild` is a Nixpkgs function to trivially build Emacs packages.
+Though beyond the scope of this document, [`trivialBuild`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/trivial.nix) is a Nixpkgs function to trivially build Emacs packages.
 You can use it to build e.g. local packages or packages hosted on Git repositories.
 It is not a Nix-Doom-Emacs tool.
+It's also in a family of functions in Nixpkgs which are made to build Emacs packages.
+Such as:

+[`generic`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/generic.nix): This is the "base" function which all the other build functions are derived from.

+[`elpaBuild`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/elpa.nix), and [`melpaBuild`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/elpa.nix): Those are self-explanatory.
+To find examples of how they're used, you'll unfortunately have to [search Nixpkgs](https://github.com/NixOS/nixpkgs/search) for them.
+Luckily, the way they're used in Nixpkgs is very simple.

+For what it's worth, this will not be the last time you muddle around in the Nixpkgs code to understand how to use something.
+The NixOS project is known to have very bad documentation, and unfortunately the code may be your only way to understand some things.

 ## Help!
 Nix-Doom-Emacs isn't working if I set DOOMDIR or EMACSDIR